autopi-io/documentation/docs/developer_guides/how_to_use_bluepy.md

 <DeviceSupportBanner supported={frontMatter.supportedDevices} />
 ---

-## Introduction
-[AutoPi](https://www.autopi.io) Core relies on BluePy and Bluez packages built into the Linux core on the device.
+This guide will walk you through enabling and using Bluetooth functionality on AutoPi devices.
+You'll learn how to enable Bluetooth in your device settings, use the built-in Bluetooth scan command, and implement custom Bluetooth applications using the BluePy library.
+The guide includes practical code examples for scanning, connecting, reading/writing characteristics, handling notifications, and error handling.

 :::note
 If you are using an older AutoPi device with an STN/ELM chip, follow the [legacy Bluetooth guide](./enabling_bluetooth_on_TMU_devices.md).
-This guide is intended for newer devices such as AutoPi TMU CM4 and AutoPi CAN-FD Pro.
+This guide is for newer devices: AutoPi TMU CM4 and AutoPi CAN-FD Pro.
 :::

+**What you'll learn:**
+- Enabling Bluetooth in device settings.
+- Using the built-in Bluetooth scan command.
+- Scanning for Bluetooth devices with BluePy.
+- Connecting to and interacting with Bluetooth devices.
+- Reading and writing characteristics.
+- Handling notifications and errors.

+---

 ## Prerequisites
 - AutoPi [TMU CM4](https://www.autopi.io/hardware/autopi-tmu-cm4) or AutoPi [CAN-FD Pro](https://www.autopi.io/hardware/autopi-canfd-pro) device